 The board undertakes an annual evaluation of its effectiveness.
-During the year ending 31 July 2022, the board undertook an internal process to review its effectiveness and performance.
-The review concluded that the board remains strong and effective, and that it has responded well to the challenges arising from the uncertain current situation.
-The evaluation economic acknowledged that the board has addressed each of the recommendations made in the external evaluation in 2021.
+During the year ending 31 July 2023, the board undertook an internal process to review its effectiveness and performance.
+The review concluded that the board remains strong and effective, and that it has responded well to the challenges arising from the uncertain current economic situation.
+The evaluation also acknowledged that the board has addressed each of the recommendations made in the previous evaluation in 2022.
 The board welcomes the findings and will work to consider opportunities for incremental improvements during the year ahead.